David-OConnor/pyflow/README.md

 ## Example use

 Managing dependencies:
-- `pypackages install` - Install all packages in `pyproject.toml`, and remove ones not (recursively) specified
+- `pypackage install` - Install all packages in `pyproject.toml`, and remove ones not (recursively) specified
-- `pypackages install toolz` - If you specify one or more packages after `install`, only those packages will be installed, and will be added to `pyproject.toml`.
+- `pypackage install toolz` - If you specify one or more packages after `install`, only those packages will be installed, and will be added to `pyproject.toml`.
-- `pypackages install numpy==1.16.4 matplotlib>=3.1.` - Example with multiple dependencies, and specified versions
+- `pypackage install numpy==1.16.4 matplotlib>=3.1.` - Example with multiple dependencies, and specified versions
-- `pypackages uninstall toolz` - Remove a dependency
+- `pypackage uninstall toolz` - Remove a dependency

 Running REPL and Python files in the environment:
-- `pypackages python` - Run a Python REPL
+- `pypackage python` - Run a Python REPL
-- `pypackages ipython` - Run an IPython (AKA Jupyter) REPL
+- `pypackage ipython` - Run an IPython (AKA Jupyter) REPL
-- `pypackages python main.py` - Run a python file
+- `pypackage python main.py` - Run a python file

 Building and publishing:
-- `pypackages package` - Package for distribution (uses setuptools internally, and builds both source and binary if applicable.)
+- `pypackage package` - Package for distribution (uses setuptools internally, and builds both source and binary if applicable.)
-- `pypackages publish` - Upload to PyPi (Rep specified in `pyproject.toml`.
+- `pypackage publish` - Upload to PyPi (Rep specified in `pyproject.toml`.
 Uses `Twine` internally.)

 Misc:
+- `pypackage new projname` - Create a directory containing the basics for a project: a readme, pyproject.toml, and directory for source code.
-- `pypackages list` - Run `pip list` in the environment
+- `pypackage list` - Run `pip list` in the environment

 ## Why?